Sias2701/crc32_revert/README.md

 # crc32_revert
-Revert an crc32 checksum, printable character not guaranteed.
+Revert a crc32 checksum, printable character not guaranteed.